Fincer/dxvk-wine-autobuilder/README.md

 ## Contents

-- **Wine/Wine Staging & DXVK:** Install script for supported Linux distributions
+- **Wine/Wine Staging & DXVK:** Installation script for supported Linux distributions

-- **Nvidia drivers:** Install script for supported Debian-based distributions
+- **Nvidia drivers:** Installation script for supported Debian-based distributions.
+Independent script.

+- **Winetricks install** Installation script for supported Debian-based distributions.
+Can be run independently.

 - **Patches:** Possibility to use your custom patches with Wine & DXVK